Minimax Active Learning: Experiments

-\textbf{\ours performance on \cifar.} Figure \ref{fig:classification} shows the performance of \ours on \cifar which is a common benchmark used in active learning literature. \ours achieves mean accuracy of $44.8\pm0.4\%$ by using only $10\%$ of the labels whereas the most competitive baseline, VAAL, obtains $41.6\pm0.4$.
-All other baselines including Random, Coreset, Entropy, and BALD reach $~40\%$. \ours consistently requires $2\%$ less data which is equivalent to $1000$ fewer number of labels compared to Random/Coreset/Entropy/BALD methods in order to achieve the same accuracy.
-This number is $1\%$ for the most competitive baseline, VAAL, which performs slightly worse than \ours on the third and fourth splits when using $3000$ and $4000$ labeled images.
+\textbf{\ours performance on \cifar.} Table~\ref{tab:cifar} shows the performance of \ours on \cifar which is a common benchmark used in active learning literature. \ours achieves mean accuracy of $46.1\%$ by using only $10\%$ of the labels whereas using the entire dataset yields accuracy of $60.7\%$.
+The most competitive baseline, VAAL, obtains $41.6\%$ while all other baselines including Random, Coreset, Entropy, and BALD reach $~40\%$. \ours consistently requires $2\%-3\%$ less data which is equivalent to $1000$-$1500$ fewer number of labels compared to Random/Coreset/Entropy/BALD methods in order to achieve the same accuracy.
+This number is $1\%$ for the most competitive baseline, VAAL.

 \textbf{\ours performance on \imbalancedcifar.} Prior work has largely considered using datasets with equally distributed images among classes~\cite{vaal,sener2018coreset,qbcwithoutcoreset,wang2014label}.
 Our results on \inat dataset show that the majority of the algorithms in the literature fail in such scenarios, and hence, only evaluating on balanced datasets cannot accurately capture the performance of active learning algorithms.
 In an effort to mitigate this problem, we created an imbalanced version of \cifar by keeping random \textit{ratios} from each class, such that the least populated class has at least five instances while allowing for imbalances up to $100\text{x}$.
 We use imbalance ratios of $\{10^{-2}, 10^{-1.5}, 10^{-1}, 10^{-0.5}, 10^0\}$.
 We use each ratio for $20$ randomly chosen classes without replacement.